Vaquinhas/WebsiteViagensMiguel/README.md

-Viagens Miguel & Correia Ltd. — Website

-Modern startup-style website for Viagens Miguel & Correia Ltd., a company specialized in corporate transportation management and logistics coordination for factories and large businesses.

-This project is being built using a vibe coding workflow, iterating step-by-step with AI assistance to design and develop a clean, modern landing page.

-About the Company

-Viagens Miguel & Correia Ltd. provides transportation management solutions for companies and industrial facilities.

-The company focuses on organizing and coordinating employee transportation networks by:

-Designing efficient transport routes

-Managing logistics for workforce mobility

-Coordinating subcontracted transport providers

-Operating a complementary internal fleet

-Their main value is managing complex transportation systems for large companies, ensuring reliable and optimized employee mobility.

-Website Goals

-The website aims to:

-Present the company and its services

-Showcase corporate clients

-Communicate the company's value proposition

-Provide contact information for potential partners

-The design direction follows a modern startup-style landing page with a black and yellow premium theme.

-Tech Stack

-HTML5

-TailwindCSS (CDN)

-Vanilla JavaScript

-This stack was chosen to keep the project:

-lightweight

-easy to maintain

-fast to iterate using AI-assisted development

-Website Sections

-The website includes the following sections:

-Navbar

-Hero section

-Services

-How it Works

-Clients

-Contact

-Footer

-Current Clients

-Some companies that have trusted our transportation coordination services include:

-Faurecia

-Copotextil

-(More clients may be added in the future.)

-Project Structure
-project/
-│
-├── index.html
-├── style.css
-├── script.js
-└── README.md

-Future versions may include:

-assets/
-  images/
-  logos/
-  icons/
-Development Approach

-This project is developed using a vibe coding methodology, where:

-AI assists with design and development

-improvements are made iteratively

-each section is refined step-by-step

-This allows rapid prototyping while maintaining code quality.

-Future Improvements

-Planned enhancements include:

-responsive mobile navigation

-animated UI interactions

-improved client logo section

-contact form backend

-SEO optimization

-performance improvements

-License

-This project is intended for internal/company use.
+# 🚍 Viagens Miguel & Correia Ltd. — Website

+Modern startup-style website for **Viagens Miguel & Correia Ltd.**, a company specialized in **corporate transportation management and logistics coordination** for factories and large businesses.

+This project is being developed using a **vibe coding workflow**, iterating step-by-step with AI assistance to build a clean and modern landing page.

+---

+# 🏢 About the Company

+**Viagens Miguel & Correia Ltd.** provides transportation management solutions for companies and industrial facilities.

+The company focuses on organizing and coordinating **employee transportation networks** by:

+- 🗺 Designing efficient transport routes
+- 🚌 Managing workforce mobility logistics
+- 🤝 Coordinating subcontracted transport companies
+- 🚐 Operating a complementary internal fleet

+Our main strength is **managing complex transportation systems for large companies**, ensuring reliable and optimized employee mobility.

+---

+# 🎯 Website Goals

+The purpose of this website is to:

+- 📢 Present the company and its services
+- 🏭 Showcase corporate clients
+- 💼 Communicate the company’s value proposition
+- 📞 Provide contact information for potential partners

+The design follows a **modern startup-style landing page** with a **black + yellow premium theme**.

+---

+# 🧰 Tech Stack

+This website uses a simple and fast stack:

+- 🌐 **HTML5**
+- 🎨 **TailwindCSS (CDN)**
+- ⚡ **Vanilla JavaScript**

+This approach keeps the project:

+- lightweight
+- easy to maintain
+- fast to iterate using AI-assisted development

+---

+# 📄 Website Sections

+The landing page includes:

+- 🧭 **Navbar**
+- 🚀 **Hero Section**
+- 🧩 **Services**
+- ⚙️ **How It Works**
+- 🏢 **Clients**
+- 📬 **Contact**
+- 🔻 **Footer**

+---

+# 🤝 Current Clients

+Some companies that have trusted our transportation coordination services:

+- **Faurecia**
+- **Copotextil**
+- **Golden Tulip**

+---

+# 🚀 Development Approach

+This project follows a **vibe coding methodology**, where:

+- 🤖 AI assists with development
+- 🔁 improvements are made iteratively
+- 🧩 sections are built step-by-step
+- 🎨 design evolves progressively

+This allows **rapid prototyping while maintaining clean code**.

+---

+# 🔮 Future Improvements

+Planned improvements include:

+- 📱 responsive mobile navigation
+- ✨ modern UI animations
+- 🏢 improved client logo section
+- 📬 contact form backend
+- 🔎 SEO optimization
+- ⚡ performance improvements

+---

+# 📄 License

+This project is intended for **internal/company use**.

+© 2026 Viagens Miguel & Correia Ltd.